iOS-App-Group/Spice/README.md

 - [X] User can view detailed information on a recipe (title, ingredient list, instructions)
 - [X] User can view personal username, profile picture, and number of posts
 - [ ] User can view another user's username, profile picture, and number of posts
-- [X] User can add a profile picture
 - [ ] User can search for recipes by keyword or user
 - [X] User can edit their profile picture
 - [X] User can change their username and password